History

 A. Board of Directors

-1. The Board of Directors will consist of five elected officers: President, Vice President, Corresponding
+1. The Board of Directors will consist of five elected officers: President, Vice

-Secretary, Recording Secretary, and Treasurer, each serving for a term of one year, and six elected directors,
+Secretary, Recording Secretary, and Treasurer, each serving for a term of one year, and

-each serving for a term of three years, and the chairpersons or heads of all standing committees appointed by
+each serving for a term of three years, and the chairpersons or heads of all standing

 the Board.

-2. The Board shall direct the overall activities of the WPCUG under the terms of this Constitution and By-Laws
+2. The Board shall direct the overall activities of the WPCUG under the terms of this

 and shall approve all expenditure of WPCUG funds.

-3. All directors and officers must be members in good standing of the WPCUG from the time of their nomination
+3. All directors and officers must be members in good standing of the WPCUG from the time

 for office, through their term of office or directorship.